ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-structured-query-language.md

 Apache Hive is an example of data warehouse which has been around since 2010.
 BigQuery by Google is another example releasing around the same time around, Redshift by Amazon arrived a couple of years later to handly big data although Amazon RDS existed since 2009.

 One can migrate data warehouses to Google BigQuery (GBQ).
 [Here's](https://docs.cloud.google.com/bigquery/docs/migration/migration-overview) how?!
-There are similarities and differences in SQL syntax between GBQ and data warehouses like [Amazon Redshift](https://docs.cloud.google.com/bigquery/docs/migration/redshift-sql), [Snowflake](https://docs.cloud.google.com/bigquery/docs/migration/snowflake-sql), [Hive](https://docs.cloud.google.com/bigquery/docs/migration/hive-sql)etc.
+There are similarities and differences in SQL syntax between GBQ and data warehouses like [Amazon Redshift](https://docs.cloud.google.com/bigquery/docs/migration/redshift-sql), [Snowflake](https://docs.cloud.google.com/bigquery/docs/migration/snowflake-sql), [Hive](https://docs.cloud.google.com/bigquery/docs/migration/hive-sql) etc..

+SQL is integral to ETL/ELT.
+SQL is used for data manipulation and transformation, and for retrieving data from the data warehouse for reporting and analytical purposes.
+It is used for management tasks, including data archiving, indexing, performance tuning, and security management.

+In essence, SQL is necessary to define, populate, query, and manage the RDB structures that form the foundation of a data warehouse.